DorMor1999/final_dev_tools/README.md

 ## 🧑‍🏫 About the Project

-This project was developed as a final assignment for the "Development Tools" course (Summer Semester, 2025), under the guidance of Mr. Tom Gavish.
+This project was developed as a final assignment for the "Development Tools" course (Summer Semester, 2025).
 The goal of the project is to set up and manage a full Joomla-based website infrastructure using Docker, including:

 - Automated environment setup